nadsbuhdha/portfolio-project-1/README.md

 Open sans was used for the heading fonts.
 Open sans is recommended for its legibility, high readability, and friendly appearance.
 Sans-serif was utilised as a back-up font.

 Monserrat was chosen for the main body text.
-A clean and sophisticated font, it was recommended by google fonts to compliment Open Sans.
+As a clean and sophisticated font, it was recommended by google fonts to compliment Open Sans.
 San Serif was also used as a back-up font.

 ## Wireframes